jendrikseipp/vulture/README.md

 You can also store command line arguments in `pyproject.toml` under the `tool.vulture` section.
 Simply remove leading dashes and replace all remaining dashes with underscores.

-Example:
+Options given on the command line have precedence over options in `pyproject.toml`.

+Example Config:

 ``` toml
 [tool.vulture]